Salt Creek: A blueprint for writing compelling historical fiction

 The novel details the aftermath of that journey.

 Of all the kinds of novel you can write, historical fiction is probably the one that most requires research.
-In a recent blog post for Writer’s Edit Claire Bradshaw writes, ‘There are plenty of things you can do to ensure you’re writing the most authentic novel possible.
+In a blog post on researching a novel for Writer’s Edit Claire Bradshaw wrote, ‘There are plenty of things you can do to ensure you’re writing the most authentic novel possible.
 Setting, characters, plot details, historical influences, even genre and craft – all these elements and more can be researched to strengthen your knowledge and flesh out your book.’

 Lucy Treloar did that and more to create Salt Creek.
 She took great care in grounding the events of her story in their political and social context, allowing her to add multiple layers to the experiences of one family during South Australia’s colonial history.
 Not only does she portray the hardships of early colonial life in remote areas and the attitudes of men at the time to women and how they should lead their lives, but above all she shows the impact of colonisation on the lives of the first inhabitants of the land, the Ngarrindjeri people.
 In an author’s note she lists a number of books that have informed her writing, especially sources on the Ngarrindjeri people and the impact of colonisation on Aboriginal people.
 I will illuminate more of the research she undertook below, in context with highlighting some of the strengths of the novel.